Zahid295/History-of-Albert-Einstein/README.md

 5. As a first time user, I am looking for pictures of Albert Einstein and his Qoutes.

 - Gallery page provides with pictures and Qoutes of Albert Einstein to those who are interested.

+##### Returner user Goals

+1. As a returner user, I want to quickly discovery a method to contact.

+- User can find contact us Form on Sign up page, below Sign up section with the heading of Contact US to ask any question.
+User can also find Email adress on the same page to contact and ask about any query.

+2. As a returner user, I want to follow this website on social media to get latest content.

+- User can find social media Contact detalis in Footer of each page.

+3. As a returner user, I want to sign up for newsletter.

+- Sign Up Form is provied on sign up page to easily loacte the form to sign up and get Newsletter.